Death Knight Guide (6.2)

 Breath of Sindragrosa

-Only recommended while using Runic Corruption, pool runic power and some a few runes before using this ability.
-Line it up with things like Remorseless Winter, Pillar of Frost, Gargoyle, and Dark Transformation.
+Pool runic power and some a few runes before using this ability.
+Line it up with things like Remorseless Winter, Pillar of Frost, Gargoyle, Dark Transformation, and trinkets.
 Use Empower Rune Weapon to feed it.
 The point of this ability is to do damage while doing damage, so don't spend your Runic Power on things like Frost Strike, or Death Coil.
 Ideally, you want to keep this running as long as you can, because its biggest drawback is the long cooldown it has.
 Definitely the Highest burst in the talent tier, at the cost of uptime and ramp up.

 This is an alternative Unholy/Frost build, and built around Breath of Sindragosa.
 Take this when against hunter/hybrid that heals a lot, and will diminish the power of your spread pressure.
-You may also take the Icy Runes Glyph, allowing you to Breath up for longer.
-Frost may chose to switch Death Siphon for Death Pact.
+You may also take the Icy Runes Glyph, allowing you to keep Breath up for longer.
+Frost may chose to switch Death Siphon out for Death Pact.
+Note that Blood Tap is technically better in this situation, however it is awkward to manage.
+Runic Corruption is idiot proof; use Blood Tap if you're comfortable with it.

 Three strongly PvP oriented glyphs make choosing glyphs for Death Knights easy, however there are times when glyphs can be swapped in or out.